marcelovicentegc/Insights-in-motion/README.md

 ## To do

-1. [ ] Display registration validation errors to end-user (in progress...)
+1. [ ] Display update validation errors
 2. [ ] Format errors
 3. [ ] Add custom searches
 4. [ ] Fetch images from trending movies for landing page